dcunited001/dcunited001.github.io/_posts/2017-10-09-meditation-conceptual-designation-and-monadic-metaphysics.md

 In fact, meditation's effects on DMN are so pronounced, it's being studied
 [as a biomarker for monitoring the therapeutic effects of meditation](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4460295/).
-Even in academia, It has been demonstrated, that [meditation leads to reduced default mode network activity beyond an active task.](https://www.ncbi.nlm.nih.gov/pubmed/25904238)
+Even in academia, it has been demonstrated that
+[meditation leads to reduced default mode network activity beyond an active task.](https://www.ncbi.nlm.nih.gov/pubmed/25904238)

 #### Parietal Gyrus - [Dr. Greg Dunn](http://www.gregadunn.com/self-reflected/)